Booking Software

 Built forEscape rooms exclusively — not adapted from another industryResova now serves go-kart tracks, FECs, tour operators, and more

-PricingPay-as-you-go, no revenue sharing, unlimited usersMonthly subscription from ~$65/month
+PricingPay-as-you-go, no revenue sharing, unlimited usersMonthly subscription from ~$90/month incl. the new $50 connector fee (~$40 if on SpeedPay)

 CommissionNone — you keep every pound of booking revenueNone — same advantage